 Later that year I completed my training with Civil Ceremonies Ltd and I gained my NOCN Level 3 Diploma in Funeral Celebrancy.

-Aside from having the best career, I enjoy travelling, kite flying and swimming.
-I live in Buckinghamshire with my adored Weimaraner, Ash. .
+Aside from having the best career, I enjoy travelling, stunt kite flying and swimming.
+I live 20 minutes outside of west London in leafy Buckinghamshire. .